Frequently Asked Questions…

 Sessions with me offer a space where you can talk openly, feel understood, and begin to make sense of what’s going on.
 I’ll work with you so we can put the puzzle pieces together and help you find a way through your difficulties.

-What can I expect to happen in the first session?
+What happens in the first session?

 It’s totally normal to have worries before your first session, but in reality it’s usually much more relaxed and comfortable than people expect.
 Psychologists, like me, are highly trained to help put people at ease and guide the conversation.

-Most of the first session is just talking.
+All the appointments I offer are online using zoom and most of the first session is just talking.
 You don’t need to have clear goals or the “right words.”
 You can literally say - “I don’t really know where to start” and leave it to me to ask some questions to explore stuff a bit.

 It can feel a bit like telling your story to someone who’s skilled at listening and understanding you.